nghaffar21/Easy-Dial-System/README.md

 ## Libesin Library

-To compile and run the program, you need to download the Libesin library.
-The instruction for downloading the library are in a file called llegeix-me.txt in the folder
+* The project can be compiled and run only in a Linux environment.

-* The project can be run only in a Linux environment.
+To compile and run the program, you need to first download the Libesin library.
+The instructions for downloading the library and the necessary files are in the folder ""

 In the folder jp_public, there are various test files for testing each class of the program.